open-xchange/appsuite-frontend/documentation/features/metrics/03-analytics-solutions.md

 ### base url

-You need to specify the base url that allows OX Appsuite calling the PIWIK tracking API.
+You need to specify the base url that allows OX App Suite calling the PIWIK tracking API.
 You can simply check if got the right url by trying to open the url followed by ‘piwik.php’ in the browser (example: ‘https&#x3A;%%//%%metrics.example.com/piwik/piwik.php’).
 You should see some message similiar to ‘Piwik is a free/libre web analytics that lets you keep control of your data.’

 _generated PIWIK script_